Growth Hacking: Your Complete Guide

 Here, I want to talk about what happens when the funnel structure goes wrong, leading to problems for a business, and how this can be resolved through the growth hacking mindset.
 I’ll illustrate this with an example from my own experience.

 You’ll remember my client with the app for hiring tradespeople, whom I’ve mentioned in earlier posts.
 Well, they were focused on running a mobile app install campaign on Facebook, spending lots of money on trying to drive traffic from Facebook to the App Store.
-So what did their user journey look like?
-There were four steps:

 - User sees Facebook ad

 - User appears in App Store and installs mobile app

 - User opens the app and is required to register

 That’s four core steps that the user had to take before they could experience the benefit (the Ah Ha!
 Moment) of ordering a plumber to come and fix their sink.

 And it just wasn’t working – the business was getting approximately zero enquiries per day and tension was growing in their team.

 It’s unconventional for a marketer to be entrusted with re-engineering the entire user journey, but that’s what I did.
 Growth hacking depends on creative, out-of-the-box thinking.
 When it’s done well, it can positively impact not only the revenue and growth of a business – but the emotional wellbeing of the people involved too.